 Nov.
 6, 2015

 In the first bellwether trial, Kathy L. Batty alleged that the femoral and tibial components of her NexGen GSF LPS-Flex knee prostheses were prone to premature loosening, which caused her to undergo revision surgery.
+Batty suffers from degenerative joint disease and had both knees replaced with the NexGen Flex system in 2009.
+Severe pain led her to have both implants replaced two years later.
+Batty accused the company of making misleading claims in its marketing, implying that patients could engage in activities that the implants actually could not withstand.
 In the court documents, Zimmer cited evidence that there is no increased rate of loosening of the NexGen implants and argued that Batty’s surgeon was properly warned of potential risks.

 Oct.
 21, 2016